 The original fittings used within the lobby area were a mix of fluorescent lighting and louvre strips hiding the ceiling structure.
-The engineers at Lighting Services were tasked with introducing low-energy fittings working with the large space.
+The engineers at Connected Light were tasked with introducing low-energy fittings working with the large space.
 We were also required to incorporate a reception, staff break-out area and catering area.

 The reception and communal areas were given a complete makeover using parts from Aeroplanes.
-Lighting Services used their skills and knowledge to install LED lighting, and an emergency lighting system, into the Aeroplane spares.
+Connected Light used their skills and knowledge to install LED lighting, and an emergency lighting system, into the Aeroplane spares.

 The main breakout area was transformed by replacing old fittings with LED equivalents, battens in the ceiling, and up/down lights to accentuate the pillars within the building.